Washington Floristic Quality Assessment

 The Washington Natural Heritage Program (WANHP) received funding from the U.S. Environmental Protection Agency, Region 10 to update wetland conservation priorities for Washington State.
 In order to prioritize which wetlands are of conservation significance, rarity and relative ecological integrity of a particular site are considered.
 One of the tools that can be used to determine ecological integrity is the Floristic Quality Assessment (FQA).

 The Floristic Quality Assessment (FQA) method uses the proportion of conservative plant species in a plant community to assess the degree of "naturalness" of an area.
 Conservative species are defined as being restricted to intact ecosystems where ecological processes, functions, composition, and structure have not been (or minimally so) degraded/modified by human stressors.
 Non-conservative or generalist species are those which have a broader ecological niche and thus don’t show fidelity to a specific set of environmental parameters.
 FQA refers to multiple indices many of which share a common variable—the coefficient of conservatism value (C-value) of native species—and are used to assess the quality of a particular habitat or site (see below).
 C values reflect the relative conservatism of a given species by assigning it a value between 0-10 (10 being the most conservative).
-WANHP convened a group of experts to assign C-values for all native plant species occurring in western Washington (eastern Washington FQA project is in progress).
+WANHP convened a group of experts to assign C-values for all native plant species occurring in Washington.
 Since both upland and wetland species are assigned, FQA can be used in all ecosystem types, not just wetlands.

 FQA provides a unique approach to ecological monitoring and assessment which moves beyond simple measures of species richness and abundance and provides an estimate of the quality of native plants at a site.
 FQA-based indices have been rigorously tested in other regions of the United States and have been shown to be very sensitive indicators of ecological condition.